ANL-CEEESA/MIPLearn/README.md

 * **ml-exact:** `LearningSolver` with default settings, using Gurobi 9.0 as internal MIP solver
 * **ml-heuristic:** Same as above, but with `mode="heuristic"`

 The experiments were performed on a Linux server (Ubuntu Linux 18.04 LTS) with Intel Xeon Gold 6230s (2 processors, 40 cores, 80 threads) and 256 GB RAM (DDR4, 2933 MHz).
-All solvers were restricted to use 4 threads, wit no time limits, and 10 instances were solved simultaneously at a time.
+All solvers were restricted to use 4 threads, with no time limits, and 10 instances were solved simultaneously at a time.

 #### Maximum Weight Stable Set Problem